csgillespie/efficientR/main.md

 # Efficient set-up {#set-up}

 An efficient computer set-up is analogous to a well-tuned vehicle.
 Its components work in harmony.
 It is well-serviced.
 It's fast!

 This chapter describes the set-up that will enable a productive workflow.
-It explores how the operating system,
-R version, startup files and IDE can make your R work faster.
+It explores how the operating system, R version, startup files and IDE can make your R work faster.
 Understanding and at times changing these set-up options can have many knock-on benefits.
-That's why we cover them at this early stage (hardware is covered in the next [chapter](#programming)).
+That's why we cover them at this early stage (hardware is covered in Chapter \@ref(hardware)).
 By the end of this chapter you should understand how to set-up your computer and R installation for optimal efficiency.
 It covers the following topics:

 - R and the operating systems: system monitoring on Linux, Mac and Windows
 - R version: how to keep your base R installation and packages up-to-date